-We get a LOT of parents visiting An Siopa Leabhar with questions.
-We've built up the following answers so that parents from other parts of the country (and world!) can avail of the same information, even if you're not able to get to us in person.
+We get a LOT of parents contacting An Siopa Leabhar with questions.
+We’ve built up the following answers so that parents and guardians from other parts of the country (and the world!) can avail of the same information, even if you’re not able to get to us in person.

 If you have another question and you don’t see an answer here, send us an email and we’ll see what we can do!

-I’m a parent and I want to introduce my child to Irish.
+I’m a parent/guardian and I want to introduce my child to Irish.
 What do I do?

 You could take a look at Gaschaint – a collection of 2,000 phrases broken up into different categories.
 This is specifically designed for parents, so you can start with a little bit and build on it.
 So, for instance, you could decide to start using a few words or phrases of Irish at breakfast time or on the way to school until you (yourself and your child) get comfortable with it and bring more in.